-The Panel's recommendations are the product of a thoughtful, deliberative process spanning three inperson meetings and one conference call.
+The recommendations that follow are the product of a thoughtful, deliberative process spanning three Panel meetings.
 They are presented in the context of First Things First's initiatives and strategies.
 As noted above, one of the charges to the Panel was to provide recommendations to the First Things First Board on how best to examine and quantify system outcomes for Arizona children.
-As part of delineating what that would mean, the Panel worked collaboratively with First Things First staff to define an overarching, long-term view of evaluation.
+As part of delineating what that would mean, the Panel worked collaboratively with First Things First staff to define an overarching, longterm view of evaluation.
 To that end, First Things First articulated eight critical questions that it would like evaluation activities to address.
 Taken together, these questions provided a guide to the Panel's considerations of a First Things First evaluation plan.
-The questions range from the procedural, such as asking whether First Things First programs and strategies are being fully implemented in accordance with First Things First Standards of Practice, to the systemic, including the simple yet critical question as to whether First Things First is positively affecting long-term outcomes for children.
+The questions range from the procedural, such as asking if First Things First programs and strategies are being fully implemented in accordance with First Things First Standards of Practice, to the systemic, including the simple, yet critical question as to whether First Things First is positively affecting long-term outcomes for children.